JustSteveKing/graph-connection/README.md

 This of course must return a string, but this string is what is used to alias your adapter when using the `ConnectionManager` class.

+- `public function query(string $query) : self`

+This method is where you would build up your call stack of queries to send over as a transaction.

-- `public function send(string $query);`
+- `public function send();`

-This is where you would send your graph query as a string, through to your adapter - the return type is down to the adapter itself (this isn't a PSR).
+This is where you would send the query over to the database server.

 I am currently building out a `HttpAdapter` to use alongside neo4j and their v4 HTTP API, which will be released as a separate package.